A taste of Devon - a weekend away in South Devon - Dartmoor and more !

 If you're a walker, mountain biker or climber, you'll definitely love Dartmoor.
 I saw some really nice boulders for climbing and some routes for mountain biking.
 We spent about 2 hours hiking, walking through thorny gorse (don't ask me why.... it wasn't my idea), climbing on some rocks and tors, jumping through some muddy puddles.
 I absolutely admired the natural beauty there and enjoyed every moment spent with mother nature.

-Another thing to look out for in Dartmoor is pony.
-Dartmoor is known for its wild pony.
+Another thing to look out for in Dartmoor is ponies.
+Dartmoor is known for its wild ponies.
 They wander everywhere so you don't really need to look for them.
 You just need to pay a bit attention and you'll catch them for sure.
 I spotted quite a few in the moorland but we didn't go get a close up view.

 After the hike, we drove to Rugglestone Inn for lunch.
 It was a short drive and the place was such a nice Devon pub.
 The pub was cozy and full of people.
 There was also a lot of seating space outside and the food was really good.